ArtemBorejko/TestSpringApp/README.md

 # TestSpringApp
-<p>This WebApi writed in Java with using a Spring and Maven 3.6.1 and can perform such tasks like:
+<p>This WebApi writed in Java with using a Spring and Maven 3.6.1 and can perform such tasks:
   <ol>
     <li> <b>Add/Update or delete a student.</b></li>
     <li> <b>Show a list of students.</b></li>